 Zen Brush classes meet monthly in Claremont.
-For information, email firstname.lastname@example.org.
+For more information, email firstname.lastname@example.org or register online:

 Zen Brush Classes

 Zen Brush is a form of Shodo; the Way of the brush.
 With a focus on relaxing, moving the body with the breath cultivates mindful energy.
 One's spirit leaves its mark as the tension of the body, and, the movement of breath dance across the paper.
 Brushwork, because of this nature, slows a person down; we can all use this practice to relax in the stressful and hectic modern world we live in today.
 Learning to enjoy the moment.

 Ichitaro Kuroda who was a grand master (10 dan) of many martial arts and awarded the Emperor's medal for contributions to the martial arts said, "[I]f you have the skill and patience to control the brush, you can control the sword, other weapons and your body and mind".
 He said that Shodo was his favorite martial art.